It’s not chance, fate, luck or anything else that determines your destiny.

-I LOVE this question because it cuts through the crap like no other.
-It forces you to be honest about what’s most important to you and it helps you to get your priorities straight immediately.
+I love this question because it cuts through the crap like no other, and it forces you to be honest and real about what’s most important to you.

-What decisions would you make if you only had 6 months to live?
+What would you do if you only had 6 months to live?

 - What would you do?

 - Where would you go?